damienjburks/simple-todo-checker/README.md

           path: "." # Scan default folder as this is required.
 ```

-I highly recommend only run this action during pull requests.
+I highly recommend that you only run this action during pull requests, since it'll fail when it finds TODO comments.

 ### Configuration